anoushka-rufus-1808/juneCtasksBasic/README.md

 Copy contents of one file to another using command-line arguments

 Check for file creation errors using fopen() and NULL checks

+Read a text file line by line using fgets() and print using printf()